The Adventures of Pinocchio: Plot

-As Pinocchio sets off for Catchfools, the ghost of the Talking Cricket appears, telling him to go home and give the coins to his father.
-Pinocchio ignores his warnings again.
-As he passes through a forest, the Fox and Cat, disguised as bandits, ambush Pinocchio, robbing him.
-The puppet hides the coins in his mouth and escapes to a white house after biting off the Cat's paw.
-Upon knocking on the door, Pinocchio is greeted by a young fairy with turquoise hair who says she is dead and waiting for a hearse.
-Unfortunately, the bandits catch Pinocchio and hang him in a tree.
-After a while, the Fox and Cat get tired of waiting for the puppet to suffocate, and they leave.
+As Pinocchio sets off for the city of Catchfools, the ghost of the Talking Cricket appears and tells him to go home and give the coins to his father.
+Pinocchio ignores his warnings again and as he passes through a forest, the Fox and Cat, disguised as bandits, ambush and attempt to rob him but fail.
+After biting off the Cat's paw, he escapes to a white house, where he is greeted by a young fairy with turquoise hair who says she is dead and waiting for a hearse.
+Unfortunately, the Fox and the Cat catch Pinocchio and hang him in a tree and leave after getting tired of waiting for him to suffocate, leaving Pinocchio to die alone and think about his misbehavior.

-The Fairy has Pinocchio rescued and calls in three doctors to evaluate him - the Owl says he is alive, the Crow says he is dead.
-The third doctor is the Ghost of the Talking Cricket who says that the puppet is fine, but has been disobedient and hurt his father.
-The Fairy administers medicine to Pinocchio which he takes when a bunch of Undertaker Rabbits show up to collect his body.
-Recovered, Pinocchio lies to the Fairy when she asks what has happened to the gold coins and his nose grows.
-The Fairy explains that Pinocchio's lies are making his nose grow and calls in a flock of woodpeckers to chisel it down to size.
-The Fairy sends for Geppetto to come and live with them in the forest cottage.
+The Fairy has Pinocchio rescued and calls in three doctors to evaluate him: The Owl says he is alive, the Crow says he is dead, and the Ghost of the Talking Cricket says he is fine, but has been disobedient and hurt his father.
+The Fairy offers medicine to Pinocchio, which he takes when several Undertaker rabbits appear to collect his body.
+Now recovered, Pinocchio lies to the Fairy when she asks what happened to the gold coins, and his nose grows.
+The Fairy explains that Pinocchio's lies are causing his nose to grow and calls in a flock of woodpeckers to chisel it down to size.
+She then sends for Geppetto to come and live with them in the forest cottage.

-When Pinocchio heads out to meet his father, he once again encounters the Fox and the Cat.
-When Pinocchio notices the Cat's missing paw, the Fox claims that they had to sacrifice it to feed a hungry old wolf.
-They remind the puppet of the Field of Miracles, and finally, he agrees to go with them and plant his gold.
-Once there, Pinocchio buries his coins and leaves for the twenty minutes that it will take for his gold tree to grow.
-The Fox and the Cat dig up the coins and run away.
+As Pinocchio heads out to find Geppetto, he once again meets the Fox and the Cat, who remind him of the Field of Miracles, and he agrees to go with them and plant his gold.
+Once there, Pinocchio buries his coins and leaves to wait twenty minutes for it to grow, only for the Fox and the Cat to dig up the coins and run away.

-Once Pinocchio returns, a parrot mocks Pinocchio for falling for the Fox and Cat's tricks.
-Pinocchio rushes to the Catchfools courthouse where he reports the theft of the coins to a gorilla judge.
-Although he is moved by Pinocchio's plea, the gorilla judge sentences Pinocchio to four months in prison for the crime of foolishness.
-Fortunately, all criminals are released early by the jailers when the Emperor of Catchfools declares a celebration following his army's victory over the town's enemies.
+Once Pinocchio returns, a parrot mocks him for falling for the Fox and Cat's tricks.
+Pinocchio rushes to the Catchfools courthouse, where he reports the theft of the coins to a gorilla judge.
+Although he is moved by Pinocchio's plea, the gorilla judge sentences him to four months in prison for the crime of foolishness.
+Fortunately, all criminals are released early when the Emperor of Catchfools declares a celebration following his army's victory over the town's enemies.